It’s annoying to see Check Engine Light, aka Malfunction Indicator Lamp (MIL), on your car instrument cluster.

 - Tap on “Clear Codes” to delete all trouble codes and turn off the Malfunction Indicator Lamp (MIL).

-I have already published a detailed guide on how to use the BlueDriver scanner to diagnose trouble code.
+I have already published a detailed guide on how to use the BlueDriver scanner to diagnose trouble codes.

 The wireless OBD2 scanners are quite handy and useful tools for car owners.
-It helps in reading engine trouble code and many other vehicle diagnosis features.
+It helps in reading engine trouble codes and many other vehicle diagnosis features.

-If some ECU sensors are consistently triggering MIL or Check Engine Light, then you can use an obd2 scanner to clear the codes after fixing the issue.
+If some ECU sensors consistently trigger MIL or Check Engine Light, then you can use an obd2 scanner to clear the codes after fixing the issue.